kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 ### Pre-Run Setup
 - Set the following special Options:
-  - Turn off V-Sync to prepare for the first [DLZ](<../Major Glitches/Displaced Load Zone)
+  - Turn off V-Sync to prepare for the first [DLZ](<../Major Glitches/Displaced Load Zone>)
-  - Ensure Auto-Level is on in the Gameplay menu
+  - Ensure Auto-Level is ON in the Gameplay menu
   - Make sure you have NO saved games
 - Character Creation:
   - Male Scoundrel - Custom Character